Axel-Jacobsen/axel-jacobsen.github.io/paragraphs/manifold.md

 Finale?
 My previous edit was at 8:40 PM PST, and around [twenty minutes later, news of Emmett Shear becoming the new OpenAI CEO](https://www.theinformation.com/articles/breaking-sam-altman-will-not-return-as-ceo-of-openai) was released.
 The markets flipped, and my position was looking pretty good, so I sold.
 Unfortunately I was in a rush placing more trades, and bought a bunch of "Yes", so I made significantly less than I would've otherwise.
 Live and learn.

 Finale??
-Sam joined Microsoft, so the outcome (barring he doesnt create a startup anytime soon) looks like NN.
-Glad I sold!
+Sam joined Microsoft, so the outcome (barring he doesnt create a startup anytime soon) looks like `NN`!

 Also, if I'm wrong anywhere or there are any details that are missing, please let me know by emailing `axelnj44` [at] `gmail` [dot] `com`.